TudorDan/TechInterviewWorkbook/README.md

 #### What is DNS?
 How does it work?

-- DNS (Domain Name Server) is a host name to IP address translation service.
+- DNS (Domain Name System) is a host name to IP address translation service.
 It is a distributed database implemented in a hierarchy of name servers.
 It is an application layer protocol for message exchange between clients and servers.
 - Domain name system comprises of: